-- Other income item an amount of EGP Thousands 39 322 which represents the value of rental spaces for some affiliated companies. - Interest income item presented in the income statement includes an amount of EGP Thousands 97 462, representing the interest on subordinated loan to EFG Corp -Solutions, an amount of EGP Thousands 24 467 to TANMEYA for micro finance, an amount of EGP Thousands 39 895 to U for consumer finance company, and an amount of EGP Thousands 46 079 to EFG Finance Holding. - Finance cost item presented in the income statement includes an amount of EGP Thousands 92 357 represent the interest on subordinated loan from Hermes securities brokerage, an amount of EGP Thousands 11 998 from EFG Corp - Solutions, an amount of EGP Thousands 7 744 from EFG SMEs, and an amount of EGP Thousands 1 352 to TANMEYA for micro finance. - The company grants support loans to some companies for the purpose of providing financial leverage (Note no. 11). - Creditors and other credit balances item includes an amount of EGP Thousands 6 716 presented the unearned revenue which the value of rental spaces for some subsidiaries companies (Note no. 9). - Loans from subsidiaries item presented in the statement of financial position as at 31 December 2024 by amount of EGP Thousands 300 000 is the value of loans from Hermes securities brokerage Company (note 12).
+- Other income item an amount of EGP Thousands 12 822 which represents the value of rental spaces for some affiliated companies. - Interest income item presented in the income statement includes an amount of EGP Thousands 12 293 represent the interest on subordinated loan to EFG Corp - Solutions and an amount of EGP Thousands 14 750 to TANMEYA for micro finance and an amount of EGP Thousands 34 873 to U Consumer Finance and an amount of EGP Thousands 53 884 to EFG Finance Holding. - Finance cost item presented in the income statement includes an amount of EGP Thousands 22 412 from Hermes securities brokerage. - The company grants support loans to some companies for purpose of providing financial leverage (Note no. 11).

-31- Measurement of fair value
+29- Measurement of fair value